Restrict NGINX Directory Access

 grep include /etc/nginx/nginx.conf

-If the grep command does not return any output, then you can proceed with your changes to the configuration.
-If the grep command returns any includes, you must check each include file for the server directive.
-The following grep command output example displays an Nginx configuration file that contains includes:
+If the grep command does not return any output, you can proceed with your changes to the configuration.
+The server directive will exist in the file that you found in step 1.

 include /etc/nginx/modules-enabled/*.conf;